sametsahindogan/laravel-jwtredis/README.md

         ],
     ],
 ```
-Next, you will need to add the service provider to the `providers` array in your `config/app.php` config as follows:
+This package uses auto-discovery to register the service provider but if you'd rather do it manually, the service provider is: add to `providers` array in your `config/app.php` config as follows:
 ```php
 Sametsahindogan\JWTRedis\JWTRedisServiceProvider::class,
 ```